Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Without thorough data, utility companies can’t plan their energy needs, solar installers don’t know the ideal areas for more panels and lawmakers can’t incentivize adoption of renewables.

 That’s where the Stanford research team comes in.
 A new paper published Wednesday in Joule presents how to spot solar panels buried in an enormous database of satellite images using a deep learning computer model.
-Utility managers, researchers, policy makers, developers and curious onlookers can check out an
+Utility managers, researchers, policy makers, developers and curious onlookers can check out an open-access and aggregated version of this data online.

 “This is really cool work,” said Budhendra Bhaduri, a scientist at the Oak Ridge National Laboratory in Tennessee who was not involved in this paper.
 Publicly available information on this scale, he said, could help revolutionize the future of energy.